NintendEthan/rbsort/README.md

-# rbsort
+# rsort
-A simple implementation of the bubble sort algorithm in rust.
+An implementation of various sorting algorithms in rust.